Using Advanced GD&T Techniques | Design for Inspection, Part 4

 We don’t have to stick to a rigid approach using only symbols because, frankly, there are times we simply need to write it out to be clear and understood.

-Here are a few ways we can write inspection instructions without cluttering up a drawing:
+Let’s look at a couple of ways we can write inspection instructions without cluttering up a drawing.

 Keep in mind, if we struggle to say something, we should expect the reader will also struggle to understand us.